 OQ SAOC ("the Parent" or "the Parent Company") is a closed joint stock company domiciled in the Sultanate of Oman.
-The consolidated financial statements as at and for the year ended 31 December 2021 comprise the Parent Company and its subsidiaries (together referred to as "the Group" and individually as "Group entities") and the Group's interest in associates and joint ventures.
+The consolidated financial statements as at and for the year ended 31 December 2022 comprise the Parent Company and its subsidiaries (together referred to as "the Group" and individually as "Group entities") and the Group's interest in associates and joint ventures.
 The Parent Company primarily is involved in the business of identifying, acquiring, managing, operating interests in petroleum and other energy related enterprises and dealing in investments.
-The Group is primarily engaged in exploration, production, marketing and distribution of petroleum and petroleum byproducts.
-The Group operates in the Sultanate of Oman, United Arab Emirates, India, Pakistan, Korea, China, Hungary, Portugal, Spain, Chile, Netherlands, United Kingdom, Brasil, Japan, Germany, United States of America and Kazakhstan.
+The Group is primarily engaged in exploration, production, marketing and distribution of petroleum and petroleum by-products.
+The Group operates in the Sultanate of Oman, United Arab Emirates, India, Pakistan, Korea, China, Portugal, Spain, Netherlands, United Kingdom, Brazil, Japan, Singapore, Germany, United States of America, Mexico and Kazakhstan.
 The registered address of the Parent Company is P O Box 261, Postal Code 118, Sultanate of Oman.

-The Parent Company is wholly owned by the Oman Investment Authority.
-During the year ended 31 December 2020, the shareholding of the Parent Company was transferred from Ministry of Finance to Oman Investment Authority (OIA).
+The Parent Company is wholly owned by the Oman Investment Authority ("OIA" or "the Shareholder").
 The Group is ultimately owned by the Government of Sultanate of Oman.